EnAccess/micropowermanager-agent-app/README.md

 # MicroPowerManager - Agent App

 MicroPowerManager (MPM) is a decentralized utility and customer management tool designed for energy access providers.

+This repository contains the source code for the [MicroPowerManager Agent App](https://micropowermanager.io/usage-guide/android-apps.html).
 This Android application enables agents to manage customers, track payments, monitor appliances, and handle support tickets efficiently.

 ## 🚀 Features

-### Core Functionality

 - **📊 Dashboard**: Real-time business analytics with summary and graph views
 - **👥 Customer Management**: Comprehensive customer database with detailed profiles